tjclawson/Sprint-Android-Additional-Android-Assignments/M01/README.md

 ## Overview
-Build an app which updates the position of a seekbar for a mediaplayer
+Build an app which updates the position of a seekbar for a mediaplayer.
+Also show time elapsed and time remaining.

 ## Requirements
 This app will consist of a Media acitvity with your own UI that will play a locally stored media file (audio/video).